Intevation/intelmq-webinput-csv/docs/INSTALL.md

 Currently the only way to install Webinput-CSV is to clone the repository and do a manual installation.
-The following steps will guide through the installtion from source.
+The following steps will guide through the installation from source.

 1. Clone the repository